Gandalfxx/Sh-100/ReadMe (How to Install).txt

  Just Install & Use

-  Note: If you encounter any issues with a previous installation / crack please uninstall and delete those folders:
+  Note: If you encounter any issues with a previous installation / crack please uninstall and delete those folder